dougmolineux/football-predictor/README.md

     inputShape: [2]     // input sample will have 2 features (home team index and away team index) })
 ```
 `units: 10`: This specifies that the layer has 10 neurons.
+Why 10?
+With 10 neurons, the model has enough capacity to capture these relationships without being too complex.
+Starting with 10 neurons can be a reasonable initial choice, which can be adjusted based on the model's performance during validation.
+By having 10 neurons, the layer can introduce sufficient non-linearity to the model.
+This is particularly important for problems where the relationship between input features and the output is not linear.

 `activation: 'relu'`: This specifies the activation function for the layer. 'relu' stands for Rectified Linear Unit, which is commonly used in hidden layers of neural networks.